William B. Taylor Jr.: Career

 After Taylor graduated from West Point, he served in the infantry for six years, including tours of duty in the 82nd Airborne Division at Fort Bragg, and 18 months with the 101st Airborne Division during the Vietnam War.
 Taylor was a rifle company commander serving in the Quang Tri and Thua Tien provinces in the 506th Infantry Regiment (United States) of the 101st Airborne, widely heralded from the World War II book and TV miniseries Band of Brothers, with their motto "Currahee," meaning "We stand alone."
 He was eligible to return home after serving for one year, but he opted to stay another six months.
 He earned the Combat Infantryman Badge, a Bronze Star Medal, and Air Medal with 'V' for VALOR for heroism.

 Later, he was an aero-rifle commander in the 2nd Cavalry Regiment (United States) in Germany.

 Taylor left the military in 1975.
 In 1980, he was serving in the relatively new Department of Energy as Director of Emergency Preparedness Policy.
 While the DOE had received creditable marks for its response to the coal strike during 1977–78, the crisis in Iran pointed to the need, going forward, for better federal level contingency planning and preparedness.
 In taking on this new assignment, Taylor had a long term, rather than short term, focus on potential crises (e.g. price controls and gasoline rationing), efforts that often required coordination with other federal agencies, including the Department of the Treasury, the Office of Management and Budget, the Council of Economic Advisers and the Department of Health and Human Services.

 Thereafter, Taylor served for five years as Legislative Assistant on the staff of U.S. Senator Bill Bradley (D-N.J.).
 He then directed a Defense Department think tank at Fort Lesley J. McNair.

 Following that assignment, he transferred to Brussels for a five-year assignment as the Special Deputy Defense Advisor to the U.S. Ambassador to NATO, William Howard Taft IV.
 From 1992 until 2002, Taylor served with the rank of ambassador, coordinating assistance to Eastern Europe and the former Soviet Union.
 He then accepted an assignment as Special Representative for Donor Assistance in Kabul, coordinating U.S. and international assistance to Afghanistan.
 Engaging with the Afghan government and international donors, Taylor facilitated the flow of assistance to Afghanistan and promoted additional donations.
-The undertaking facilitated the repatriation of 2 million Afghan refugees and the restoration of critical services such education and health care.
+The undertaking facilitated the repatriation of 2 million Afghan refugees and the restoration of critical services such as education and health care.
 The aid helped restore agriculture, and provided support grants for over 80 infrastructure projects.
-In 2003, Secretary of State Colin L. Powell appointed Taylor as the Afghanistan Coordinator at the U.S. Department of State, overseeing all aspects of U.S. policy toward Afghanistan, noting that it was a critical time in Afghanistan's political development and economic reconstruction.
+In 2003, Secretary of State Colin Powell appointed Taylor as the Afghanistan Coordinator at the U.S. Department of State, overseeing all aspects of U.S. policy toward Afghanistan, noting that it was a critical time in Afghanistan's political development and economic reconstruction.

 In 2004, Taylor was transferred to Baghdad as Director of the Iraq Reconstruction Management Office.